Dadanawa Ranch

 Dadanawa Ranch is located on the Rupununi River in the Rupununi savannah in the Upper Takutu-Upper Essequibo Region of Guyana.
 It is the largest and one of the most isolated cattle ranches in Guyana.

 Location

 Dadanawa Ranch is one of the most remote ranches in the world containing about 6,000 cattle.
 The ranch area is said to be 1700 sqmi.
 It is located on the Rupununi River in the South Rupununi savannahs, in the Upper Takutu-Upper Essequibo Region of Guyana.
 The habitat of the area is diverse, "ranging from riparian forest/scrub along the Rupununi River to savanna with few scattered trees".

-The preferred means of travel to Dadanawa is by jeep.
-It takes about 3.5 hours to drive from Lethem to Dadanawa in the dry season, and as much as three days in the wet season.
 Tourists often stay at Dadanawa and use the ranch as a base for further journeys throughout the South Rupununi.

 History

 The name "Dadanawa" is a distortion of the local Wapishana Amerindian name of Dadinauwau, or "macaw spirit creek hill".

 Dadanawa started out as a trading post by a man of the name DeRooie about 1865 and was sold with 300 head of cattle in the late 1880s to H.P.C.
 Melville, a gold prospector from Barbados who found himself lost and near-dead of malaria in the area several years before.
 The ranch was sold to investors and established as the Rupununi Development Company in 1919.